 - Replacement hearing device replaces the initial device if it is no longer fit for its purpose because the worker's needs have changed or the device has been lost or damaged.

-What can the Agent pay for in relation to hearing services and devices?
+What the Agent can pay for in relation to hearing services and devices

 The Agent can pay the reasonable costs of an hearing services and devices:

 - required as a result of a work-related injury or illness and where the claim has been accepted by the Agent in accordance with WorkSafe's guidelines

 - that are reasonable, necessary or appropriate in the circumstances

 - that are clinically justified, safe and effective in the context of a worker's physical, psychological, vocational and functional status